www.juliehaydon.com.au

 review by Ken Grimes

-This is a small (33 pages) introductory book about caves for children and young adults - something that cavers tend to shudder away from!
-However, do not be put off by the rather lurid cover; inside is a text that manages to instruct as well as arouse interest and which has none of the sensationalism that one sometimes meets...
+This is a small... introductory book about caves for children and young adults - something that cavers tend to shudder away from!
+However, do not be put off by the rather lurid cover; inside is a text that manages to instruct as well as arouse interest...

 The following is an excerpt from a review of Nelson Focus.